yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

    ![The Azure Cloud Shell has succeeded in executing the template based on the parameters we provided.](images/stepbystep/media/image50.png "Azure Cloud Shell")

-  >NOTE: The above steps were used to provision the "dev" environment.
+  >**Note**: The above steps were used to provision the "dev" environment.
 Most of these same steps will be repeated for the "test" and "production" environments below.

 ### Task 5: Create the test environment and deploy the template to Azure